-Aliw Falls is your closest option as it’s also located in Luisiana, but in a different barangay.
-To get here, you can simply commute via trike (fare is ~P60).
+Aliw Falls is the closest option because it’s also located in Luisiana, albeit in a different barangay.
+To get here, you can simply commute via trike.
+Fare is around P60.
 You need to register and get a guide (environmental fee: P30, guide fee: P300).
 Then trek for 30-40 minutes to reach Aliw Falls.

-We opted to visit Batis Aramin Resort (day tour fee: P200 per person).
+As for us, we opted to visit Batis Aramin Resort.
 Typically, you’d want a full day or overnight here, but if you just want to see the hobbit houses and take a short dip in the pools, 2-3 hours stay is good enough.
 We took photos of the hobbit houses and rested up at the in-house restaurant before heading back to Manila.